 For example, Tiffany – a luxury brand – markets its products as Specialty.
 It targets customers willing to pay the extra dollar for the premium brand products.
 These consumers believe the value received is worth the price.
 Hypothetically, if Tiffany changes its Marketing Strategy and lowers prices to target all customer segments, there is a high chance of BRAND IMAGE devaluation, and the brand’s market perception will shift from Specialty to Convenience.

 How do Manufacturers Mitigate this?

-After implementing MAP, many manufacturers are lapse in tracking the compliance of this, which can be disastrous for channel and brand management.
-With today’s global competition, some retailers indulge in a Price War.
-This can be detrimental for Brand Popularity as it affects consumers’ perception and can devalue BRAND IMAGE.
-Not tracking your retailers and competitors properly can result in a loss in R&D investment used to design and manufacture new products.
-Hence, it is necessary manufacturers MUST monitor MAP violations and track competitors’ Pricing Strategies.
+After implementing MAP, many manufacturers fail to properly and timely track retailers’ MAP compliance across channels.
+This can be disastrous for channel and brand management.
+With global competition, some retailers engage in a Price War.
+This can be detrimental for the Brand as it negatively affects consumers’ Brand perception.
+Not tracking retailers and competitors effectively can result in a loss in R&D the investment used to design and manufacture the new products.
+Hence, manufacturers MUST monitor MAP violations and track competitors’ Pricing Strategies.